What are vital records?

 What do private investigators need to know?

-Private investigators are experts at uncovering important client documents and public records.
+Private investigators are experts at uncovering essential client documents and public records.
 Private eyes often dig up court documents and vital records about a person’s birth, death, marriage, or divorce.
 For example:

 Online Access to Vital Records Search via Research Websites